dvera/riskreport/biomarker/omega_6_to_omega_3_ratio.md

 title: "Omega-6 to Omega-3 Ratio"
 parent: "Metabolites"
 grand_parent: "Risk by Biomarker"
+nav_order: Balance of omega-6 to omega-3 fatty acids in the diet.
+High ratio is linked to increased inflammation and risk of chronic disease.
 ---

 ## Omega-6 to Omega-3 Ratio

-Balance of omega-6 to omega-3 fatty acids in the diet.
-High ratio is linked to increased inflammation and risk of chronic disease.

 <div style="display: flex; flex-direction: column; gap: 10px;">